Language-Research-Technology/ATAP-website/resources/index.md

 *Living Languages* is an Open Access journal.

 - [Pacific Linguistics](http://sealang.net/archives/pl/): a digital archive of many Pacific Linguistics publications up to 2012.

+### Languages of the world

+- [Glottolog](https://glottolog.org/): Comprehensive reference information for the world's languages, especially the lesser known languages.
+LDaCA uses Glottolog [language codes](../metadata/#glottologhttpsglottologorg) in our metadata.

+- Open Language Archives Community ([OLAC](http://www.language-archives.org/)) is an international partnership of institutions and individuals who are creating a worldwide virtual library of language resources by: (i) developing consensus on best current practice for the digital archiving of language resources, and (ii) developing a network of interoperating repositories and services for housing and accessing such resources.
+OLAC harvests metadata and their web site has a search facility to find resources for languages.
+OLAC [metadata recommendations](../metadata/#olachttpwwwlanguage-archivesorg) are the basis for some of LDaCA's metadata.

+- [Ethnologue](https://www.ethnologue.com/): *Ethnologue* provides information about the languages of the world, but operates on a subscription model.
+The information which is available without a subscription is very limited: the first three lines of individual language entries which include the ISO 639-3 code, the classification of the language into a language family, and a link to the language’s OLAC page.

+- The World Atlas of Linguistic Structures Online ([WALS](https://wals.info/)) is a large database of structural (phonological, grammatical, lexical) properties of languages gathered from descriptive materials (such as reference grammars) by a team of 55 authors.

+### Australian Organisations

+- The Australian Linguistic Society ([ALS](https://als.asn.au/Home)) is the national organisation for linguists and linguistics in Australia.
+Its primary goal is to further interest in and support for linguistics research and teaching in Australia.

+- The Applied Linguistics Association of Australia ([ALAA](https://alaa.net.au/)) is the national professional organisation for applied linguistics in Australia.
+We welcome academics, teachers, researchers, students and members of the wider community to join us and become part of an active community interested in questions, issues and problems that can be understood and addressed through a focus on language in our world.

+-